markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![New trainers section finished](assets/lesson-2/200-trainers.jpg)

-While all three of these now run a little bit longer, they still aren't as tall as the current layout.
+While all three of these now run a little bit longer, they still aren't as tall as the old layout where we have all three trainers stacked on top of one another.

 > **Urkel Says:** When related HTML content is laid out in a narrow, vertical column, it is often referred to as a **card**.